Course - Computer Graphics Fundamentals and Applications - IDIG4002

 Recommended previous knowledge

-Solid knowledge of basic linear algebra, vector and matrix operations, differential equations, and integral calculus is assumed.
+Solid knowledge of basic linear algebra, vector and matrix operations, as well as integral calculus is assumed.
+Also, a basic knowledge of programming is assumed for the practical activities.

 Required previous knowledge